dengel29/dngl/src/content/blog/animated-grid.md

 If a cell inside grows, at least one other cell will need to shrink so we don't grow larger than our original grid.

-`calc()` helps a lot here as well.
-You can find the CSS under the `@keyframes simple-example` in the [Codepen](https://codepen.io/dengel29/pen/VwNggzz).

-Let's start with figuring out the rows' grow and shrink sizes.
-We decide how many rows we want to shrink, then we use that number to figure out how small each We only need 2 more pieces of information make our calculations:
+Let's just figure out the rows' grow and shrink sizes, since we can use the same principles to figure out columns later.
+We only need to decide two more things:

 1. how many rows are shrinking
 2. how small should they be

-After figure those out, we use `calc()` to figure out how big the large ones should grow.
+After deciding, we use `calc()` to figure out how big the large ones should grow.
 Here's just that CSS

 ```css
 @keyframes simple-example {